soloeduca/kandy-wordpress/readme.md

 Kandy Wordpress Plugin help you use kandy in your website easily by following steps:

   - Install Kandy plugin and active it
-  - Goto Kandy > Settings to configure all required options.
+  - Go **Kandy > Settings** to configure all required options.
-  - Go Kandy > User Assignment to assign kandy users to your users.
+  - Go **Kandy > User Assignment** to assign kandy users to your users.
 If you need refesh kandy users list please click sync.
-  - Go Kandy > Customization to edit some script and style for your kandy components.
+  - Go **Kandy > Customization** to edit some script and style for your kandy components.
-  - Go Pages > Add New to create a new page with kandy components by kandy shortcode.
+  - Go **Pages > Add New** to create a new page with kandy components by kandy shortcode.

 ####Kandy components and shortcode syntax: